-ARLINGTON HEIGHTS, ILL.
-(September 16, 2013) Prepping your yard this fall can give you a head start on spring landscaping, but it can also mean suffering from seasonal allergies.
+ARLINGTON HEIGHTS, IL Prepping your yard this fall can give you a head start on spring landscaping, but it can also mean suffering from seasonal allergies.
 Ragweed pollen and lingering mold can create double the symptoms for some allergy sufferers.

 "The daunting task of yard work can be favorable for allergy sufferers if they know how to reduce allergens in the areas surrounding the home," said allergist Richard Weber, MD, president of the American College of Allergy, Asthma and Immunology (ACAAI).
 "Many people think you can only control the environment inside the home, but there are also precautions you can take to help eliminate allergens outside as well."

 While completely avoiding pollen and mold is an impossible feat, the following tips from ACAAI allergists can help you breathe a little easier.

 Timing is Everything - The mid-day and afternoon hours might seem like the best time for yard work, but it's the worst time if you have pollen allergies.
 Pollen counts are the highest during this time, making early morning and evening hours more suitable.
 Weather can also play an important role.
 Rain showers can temporarily clear pollen from the air.
 Thunderstorms, however, can increase airborne allergens, and the standing water left behind is the perfect breeding ground for mold spores.